 Oil and gas discoveries in the east of the country give the DRC the second largest crude oil reserves in Central and Southern Africa after Angola.
 These reserves are primarily located in the four major lakes bordering Tanzania, Burundi, Rwanda, and Uganda.
 The DRC has proven reserves of 180 million barrels, though estimates of total petroleum reserves exceed 5 billion barrels.
 Currently, Congolese oil production is limited to the Coastal Basin, yielding 25,000 barrels per day of offshore production, all of which is exported.

-Along with large recently identified oil fields, the DRC may hold as many as 30 billion cubic meters of methane and natural gas in three major petroleum deposits.
+Along with recently identified potential oil fields, the DRC may hold as many as 30 billion cubic meters of methane and natural gas in three major petroleum deposits.
 Lake Kivu, bordering Rwanda and Burundi, has nearly 60 billion cubic meters of dissolved methane in its waters.
 While the methane gas poses a threat to populations along its shores, this gas can be trapped and converted to electricity.
-Methane is already being extracted on the Rwandan side of the Lake, through a Rwandan built power plant that is generating 30-40 megawatts of electricity.
-Beyond the estimated 60 billion cubic meters of methane in Lake Kivu, the lake generates as much as 250,000 cubic meters of methane annually.
-The DRC imports all of its refined petroleum fuels and lubricants.
+Methane is already being extracted on the Rwandan side of the Lake, through a Rwanda-built power plant that generates 30-40 megawatts of electricity.
+Beyond the estimated 60 billion cubic meters of methane found in Lake Kivu, the lake has the capacity to produce between 120 and 250 million cubic meters of new methane annually.
+The DRC imports all its refined petroleum fuels and lubricants.

 Refined petroleum products, including gasoline, aviation fuel, kerosene; petroleum-based lubricants; oil refining operations, biofuels production.